 Have you ever wondered how to actually find an editor for your book?
 Some writers simply shop around to find a good editor that meets their needs.
-When choosing between multiple editors it can be a good idea to ask for a “sample” edit to see if the editor’s skills are a fit with what you are needing done.
+When choosing between multiple editors, it can be a good idea to ask for a “sample” edit to see if the editor's skills are a fit with what you need done.

 Thankfully, in the online era that we are in, there are a limitless amount of services you can purchase online that offer editing.
 This means you have access to thousands of different editors at various price points within your own home without having to set foot outside.